JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_sto_file.rst

 NAM_STO_FILE
 -----------------------------------------------------------------------------

-controls trajectories computation) only read if LTRAJ=.TRUE. in NAM_DIAG
+Controls trajectories computation, only read if LTRAJ=.TRUE. in NAM_DIAG.

 .. csv-table:: NAM_STO_FILE content
    :header: "Fortran name", "Fortran type", "Default value"
    :widths: 30, 30, 30

-   "CFILES","array of character (len=\NFILENAMELGTMAX{})","''"
+   "CFILES","ARRAY(CHARACTER(LEN=128)",""
-   "NSTART_SUPP","array of integer","100*NUNDEF"
+   "NSTART_SUPP","ARRAY(INTEGER)","100*NUNDEF"

-* CFILES : name of all the input synchronous backup files used to compute trajectories.
-They must be in inverse chronological order, and correspond to a reinitialisation of Lagrangian tracers (see :ref:`mesonh.rst`).
+* :code:`CFILES` : name of all the input synchronous backup files used to compute trajectories.
+They must be in inverse chronological order, and correspond to a reinitialisation of Lagrangian tracers (see :ref:`mesonh`).

-* NSTART_SUPP : extra origins for trajectory computations.
+* :code:`NSTART_SUPP` : extra origins for trajectory computations.
 In the second example below, the output files will contain the set of variables (X_TRAJ, Y_TRAJ, Z_TRAJ, THT_TRAJ, MRV_TRAJ).

 .. note::